Currently a senior lecturer at the Department of Media Technology, Linnæus University, Sweden.

 Programme coordinator for the international master programme on “Social Media and Web Technologies”.

 Faculty of Technology representative at the eHealth Institute Board of Interest (internal).

-Active research interests include Virtual/Augmented Reality, Quantified Self, Cross-media, Games, Imitation and Social Learning in Adaptive Systems, Human-Robot Interaction (HRI) and Artificial Life.
+Active research interests include Virtual/Augmented Reality, Quantified Self (Big Data), Serious Games, Human-Computer Interacton, Imitation and Social Learning in Adaptive Systems, Human-Robot Interaction, and Artificial Life.

 For my up-to-date scientific publications list, please click the Publications tab; current and past research activities are in the Projects tab; videos from experiments are under the Media tab; for details about invited talks, etc go to the Activities tab.

 Received the Ph.D. degree in Computer Science (Adaptive Systems Research Group, Department of Computer Science, University of Hertfordshire, UK, 2003) for work on imitation in adaptive systems (proposing a framework for solving the correspondence problem in imitation), and the M.Eng. degree in Cybernetics (Department of Cybernetics, University of Reading, UK, 1999).
 From Feb.
 2004 until Nov.
 2007 was at the University of Hertfordshire, with the Adaptive Systems Research Group, as a research fellow in the European Integrated Project COGNIRON (“The Cognitive Robot Companion”), working on Imitation in the context of Human-Robot Interaction.

 From Nov.
 2007 until Nov.
 2009 was at Miyake Lab, Tokyo Institute of Technology, Japan, working with Associate Professor Yoshihiro MIYAKE after receiving a FY2007 Postdoctoral Fellowship for Foreign Researchers from the Japan Society for Promotion of Science (JSPS) to conduct research in Japan for a period of two years.